What is Firewall?

 Firewalls in Telephone Payment Environments

-In contact centres and businesses that take phone payments, firewalls play a critical role in separating the telephony infrastructure from the payment processing environment and the broader corporate network.
-If your phone systems are VoIP-based, they are essentially computer systems on your network and need the same firewall protections as any other server.
+In contact centres and any business taking phone payments, the firewall has a specific job: keep the telephony infrastructure separated from the payment processing environment and the rest of the corporate network.
+If your phones are VoIP — and they almost certainly are — they're computers on your network and they need the same firewall protection as any other server.

-Firewall rules in these environments need to be particularly careful about which systems can communicate with the payment gateway, which ports are open for VoIP traffic, and how agent workstations are isolated from sensitive payment systems.
-When card data is removed from the voice channel through DTMF suppression, the firewall configuration becomes simpler because there are fewer data flows to manage and protect.
+The rule set in those environments has to be careful about which systems can talk to the payment gateway, which ports are open for SIP and RTP traffic, and how agent workstations are isolated from the sensitive payment plumbing.
+When card data is taken out of the voice channel through DTMF masking, the firewall config gets noticeably simpler — there are fewer data flows to police, and fewer paths a card number could take through the network.

 Practical Considerations

-- Document every firewall rule and the business reason behind it
+• Document every rule and the business reason it exists.
+"Because it's always been there" is not a business reason.

-- Test your firewall configuration from the outside, not just the inside.
-An external vulnerability scan can reveal gaps you might not notice from within
+• Test from the outside, not just the inside.
+An external vulnerability scan will show you holes that look invisible from inside the network.

 Firewalls in the Modern Landscape